 Also arriving there just after me were Bob Dog, J Dub, and The Bird.
 They decided to stay, aiming to get to Tehachapi on Friday; I decided to push on so I’d have a chance of making it into town tomorrow night.
 Just before I left, J Dub showed pictures of a Great Horned Owl and it’s nest, located under the trail bridge above the creek bed.

 My goal was to make it to Tylerhorse Canyon, 6.5 miles ahead and just beyond the top of the uphill, the next water source with space for several tents.
 There was also a small campsite about 1.2 miles before that that I could use as a fallback option.
 From the creek, it was all uphill through the wind farm, and not surprisingly, windy as well.

-This is a much larger wind farm than the one I passed through a month ago, both in number of wind turbines and quantity.
-These things were huge, and it was easily a several minute walk between each one I passed.
+This is a much larger wind farm than the wind farm I passed through a month ago.
+The turbines here are larger, and there are way more of them; so big and widely spaced (from necessity), it was easily a several minute walk between each one I passed.